docker/app/examples/cnab-helm/README.md

 ## Requirements

-* Working Docker Desktop install with Kubernetes enabled
+* Any with Kubernetes enabled with [compose-on-kubernetes](https://github.com/docker/compose-on-kubernetes) installed
 * [`docker-app` with CNAB support](https://github.com/docker/app/releases/tag/cnab-dockercon-preview) installed
 * Source code from this directory
 * Create a context with `docker-app context`